rags/toggle-test/README.md

 Toggle Test [![Build Status](https://travis-ci.org/rags/toggle-test.png?branch=master)](https://travis-ci.org/rags/toggle-test)
 ===========

 Toggle test provides IntelliJ like test toggle functionality.
-It presents the user with choices in case there are multiple macthes (Ex: You have integration and unit test for the same source file ).
-It created the file (test or source), along with the entire directory hierarchy if the file does not exist.
+It presents the user with choices in case there are multiple matches (Ex: You have integration and unit test for the same source file ).
+It creates the file (test or source), along with the entire directory hierarchy if the file does not exist.

 Installing
 -----------
-To install test toggle.
-Simply get the code from github.
+To install test toggle, simply get the code from github.
 ```bash
 git clone git://github.com/rags/toggle-test.git
 ```